 Our favourite local attractions is The Bronte Parsonage Museum in Haworth.
 Situated above the Worth Valley amid the rugged Pennine moors, just 20 minutes stunning drive from Holdsworth House.
 The Parsonage was the home of literary Bronte sisters – Charlotte, Emily and Anne – who were born in Thornton (near Bradford), but who wrote most of their famous works while living at the Haworth Parsonage, which is now a museum owned and maintained by the Bronte Society.
 Their father was parson at the adjacent Haworth church.
 Call Holdsworth House and book a Bronte Break, which includes two adult tickets to this fantastic museum.

 Halifax was well-known as a centre of England’s woollen manufacturing from the 15th Century onward, and the magnificent Piece Hall was built in the 18th Century as the place where all the cloth was bought and sold in the area.
-Halifax and Calderdale prospered during the Industrial Revolution as the mills’ new machinery weaved more and more cloth that was to be shipped around the world, and this success led to the construction of many spectacular public buildings including the breathtaking Piece Hall, which is a must see on a visit to Halifax.
+Halifax and Calderdale prospered during the Industrial Revolution as the mills’ new machinery weaved more and more cloth that was to be shipped around the world, and this success led to the construction of many spectacular public buildings including the breathtaking Piece Hall.

-A recent bid for funding to ensure The Piece Hall is maintained and enjoyed by generations to come has been successful.
+The Piece Hall is currently being restored and is closed until 2016.
 The Heritage Lottery Fund is investing £7m into the £19 million project to breathe new life into our national treasure.
 The building is one of only two surviving cloth halls in Europe and the revamped Piece Hall will include a visitor and heritage centre, shops, restaurants, work spaces for creative businesses and a conference venue.

 There are many exciting galleries in Halifax and Yorkshire as well as the Yorkshire Sculpture park detailed above.
 The superb Dean Clough Art Galleries are just five minutes from Holdsworth House, which feature the Henry Moore Studio and our fantastic world-class Cooking School.